graphene-blockchain/how.bitshares.works/docs/user_guide/fund_account.rst

 * source account name: From
 * destination account name: To
 * funds (amount and asset): Quantity
 * asset/token type
 * memo (optional)

 A transfer may contain a memo with arbitrary text.

 .. note:: The ``memo`` is **encrypted** by default can only be decrypted by the participants of the transfer!
 The transfer fee depends on the length of the memo!

 .. image:: ../images/Send-1.png
-        :alt: bitshares
+        :alt: graphene
         :width: 650px
         :align: center

 > After click [SEND], you need to login (if it's not yet) and [CONFIRM] the Transaction.

 **Form: Send - Transfer details (legacy form)**

 .. image:: ../images/send-transfer2.png
-        :alt: bitshares
+        :alt: graphene
         :width: 650px
         :align: center

 |

 Deposit
 ============

 Currently, there are two forms to deposit funds.
 One is **Deposit** and another one is **Deposit (Beta)**.
 Both locate on the side menu.

-BitShares has partners to provide Transfer (i.g.
+Graphene has partners to provide Transfer (i.g.
 Gateway/Bridge) services which you can choose from.
 Each Transfer service has own instruction and available coins to handle.
 When you select a Transfer Service, please follow the instruction.
 In the next section, we will show you several examples and patterns to compare the deposit forms.

-.. note:: On the BitShares blockchain, people never need to deal with *addresses* or *public keys* but can instead use account names.
+.. note:: On the Graphene blockchain, people never need to deal with *addresses* or *public keys* but can instead use account names.
 Your account name becomes the *email address* for your funds.

 Deposit Forms Items and Descriptions